MatteoBriscini/IOT-project/IOT_project3/iotDoc.md

 #### *Relevant JS function & blocks*
 * **config (on start)** <br>
- initializes all global variables to the desired values.
+  It initializes all global variables to the desired values.
   ```
   // Code added here will be run once
   // whenever the node is started.